SimplexCC/sell-docs/source/includes/reference/_send-crypto.md

 This request from Simplex results in a you creating an execution order, or an "xo", for which you generate an identifier.
 Your response includes an identifier for this execution order, together with its status:

- * `"completed"` : you fulfilled the execution order by creating a blockchain transaction.
+`"completed"` : you fulfilled the execution order by creating a blockchain transaction.

- * `"pending"` : you haven't yet created the blockchain transaction, but will do so soon.
+`"pending"` : you haven't yet created the blockchain transaction, but will do so soon.

- * `"failed"` : there was an error creating the blockchain transaction.
+`"failed"` : there was an error creating the blockchain transaction.

 In all cases, your response must include an execution order identifier which Simplex can use to query you about its status.

 ## Synopsis ##

 API name: **`send-crypto`**
 Direction: **Simplex &rarr; You**
-Transports: **p/REST, MsgQueue**

 ## Parameters ##